rdh/active_intelligence/README.md

 ### 2. app/prompts

 * Prompts live in `app/prompts`.
-They are ERB files.
+They are ERB files that use a model as binding.
-* The default prompt per-model is named after the model, e.g. `app/prompts/user.erb`
+* The default prompt per-model is named after the model, e.g. `app/prompts/users.erb`
-* Named prompts per-model live in a subdirectory named adter the model, e.g. `app/prompts/user/invite.erb`
+* Named prompts per-model live in a subdirectory named adter the model, e.g. `app/prompts/users/invite.erb`

 ### 3. include ActiveIntelligence::Promptable